Type of FarmVegetable, Other

 Marketing StrategyCommunity Supported Agriculture, Farm Stand, Farmers' Market, Wholesale

-Describe yourself, your family, background, farming experience, philosophy, goals and interestsMy name is Tracy, I am a queer headed toward my 12th season as farmer/business owner.
+Describe yourself, your family, background, farming experience, philosophy, goals and interestsMy name is Tracy, I am a queer headed toward my 13th season as farmer/business owner.
 My partner Bethany and I strive run our diversified vegetable and flower operation with intention and care.
 We welcome a variety of friends, visitors, and volunteers to the farm every summer, and enjoy the energy and excitement that they bring to our lives.
 Our summer employees are an incredibly important part of our operation.
 Depending on what days you're working, you will harvest, plant, seed, weed, grow, eat, and sell with us.
-You also help us welcome the community to the farm throughout the season, during our Spring Planting Party, Four-Course Farm Dinner, and Fall Harvest Party.
+You also help us welcome the community to the farm throughout the season, during a variety of events and upick flower sessions.